 - Help in providing immunity of the body.

 Q63: Why it is advisable to breast feed the baby for first few several weeks?

 OrWhy Colostrum is good for infants?

-Q64: How do Skin, Hairs, Saliva form the first line of defense against diseases?
+Q64: How do Skin, Hairs, Saliva form the first line of defence against diseases?

-Answer: Skin, Nose hairs, Saliva act as the first line of defense.
+Answer: Skin, Nose hairs, Saliva act as the first line of defence.

-Skin: It forms a physical barrier thus preventing the entry of of microbes.
+Skin: It forms a physical barrier thus preventing the entry of microbes.

 Hairs: Prevent entering dust particles and germs.

 Saliva: It washes away bacterial growth from teeth and mouth.

 Q 65 (HOTS): Why are kids and elderly people more vulnerable to cold/flu?